tiaari04/FantasyPremierLeagueStatistics/README.md

 git clone <repository-url>
 cd FantasyPremierLeagueStatistics
 ```
-2. Setup PoostgreSQL <br/>
+2. Setup PostgreSQL <br/>
-Download and install PostgreSQL from the postgresql website, create a project and put in your credentials.
+Download and install PostgreSQL from the PostgreSQL website, create a project and put in your credentials.
-Put those same creadentials into the top of the files update_fpl.py, create_tables.py, and insert_data.py into the empty fields.
+Put those same credentials into the top of the files update_fpl.py, create_tables.py, and insert_data.py into the empty fields.
 For example:
 ```
 hostname = 'localhost' # since it's on your local computer